alanturker/100DaysSwiftUI/README.md

 # 100 Days of SwiftUI

 A personal journey to master SwiftUI through building practical iOS applications.
-This project started on September 18th and continues with daily app development to gain deeper understanding of SwiftUI framework.
+This challenge started on September 18th and was successfully completed on December 17th, 2025! 🎉

 ## Project Overview